 Paraprofessional Jobs in USA with Visa Sponsorship

-Paraprofessional positions in schools and healthcare settings rarely qualify for H-1B sponsorship since most require only a high school diploma or associate degree, not the bachelor's degree minimum for specialty occupations.
+Paraprofessional positions in schools and healthcare settings rarely qualify for H-1B visa sponsorship since most require only a high school diploma or associate degree, not the bachelor's degree minimum for specialty occupations.
 However, specialized paraprofessional roles requiring specific bachelor's degrees may qualify for sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Paraprofessional Jobs